compmem/smile/docs/tutorial.rst

     random.shuffle(words)

 Easy.
 Now we have a list of words that are randomly sorted.
-From here, we can build an experiment that **Loops** over the list of words.
+From here, we can build an experiment that :py:class:`~smile.state.Loop` over the list of words.
 Lets setup the preliminary variables.

 ::